nbarc888/504-assign-2/readme.md

 For Source ivp4 insert 0.0.0.0
 For this example we will be using port 5003

-## Look up configuration
+## Flask App Running
-Once firewall edits have been made copy and paste the external IP address into the search bar.
+Once firewall edits have been made, copy and paste the external IP address into the search bar.
 For example it may show up as this:
 ```bash
 123.45.678